dario-coronel/meet-room-booking/README.md

 ## 🧪 Testing

-Unit tests should be placed in the `test/` directory.
+Unit tests are located in the `tests/` directory and cover:
+- Booking creation, deletion, and overlap prevention
+- Room and user management
+- Date and time validation

 To run tests:
 ```bash